-Three different Muay Thai gym owners and instructors in the UK have been arrested for child sex abuse offences recently.
-This posts lists details of each of those arrests and the convictions made, as well as similar arrests of other martial arts instructors in England.
-I’ll save commentary for a separate article.
+Three different Muay Thai gym owners and instructors in the UK have been arrested for child sex abuse offenses recently.
+This post lists details of each of those arrests and the convictions made, as well as similar arrests of other martial arts instructors in England.

 Peter Feeley, Spartan Muay Thai